 This crane tank locomotive was built by Robert Stephenson & Hawthorn in 1940.

-The basic design was a Hawthorn Leslie one, and the parts for Roker and Works No 7007 Hendon were actually part of a cancelled order dating from 1918 – they were stored until assembled under RSH ownership in 1940 for William Doxford and Sons.
+The basic design was a Hawthorn Leslie one, and the parts for Roker and Works No 7007 Hendon were actually part of a cancelled order dating from 1918 – they were stored until assembled under RSH ownership in 1940 for the shipbuilding yard of William Doxford and Sons at Pallion in Sunderland.

 The locomotives could lift weights up to 4 tons.
 They had 12 x 15 outside cylinders and 2 ft 10 in diameter driving wheels.
 These engines are unusual as they had outside Joy’s valve gear.